Erdogan turkeys set to travel to Pakistan next month - ExBulletin

 Erdogan turkeys set to travel to Pakistan next month

-Turkish President Recep Tayyip Erdogan is expected to visit Pakistan next month.
+ISLAMABAD: Turkish President Recep Tayyip Erdogan is expected to visit Pakistan next month, citing diplomatic sources reported by ARY News on Tuesday.

 Sources familiar with the development told ARY News that the Turkish President will undertake an official visit to Pakistan in the first week of August.
 He would be accompanied by a high-level delegation including Turkish Foreign Minister Hakan Fidan.